OweysMomenzada/Multiclass-Classification-for-Hate-Speech-and-Offensive-Language-Recognition/README.md

 This is a small project for DeepLearning in NLP at the University of Hamburg.
 We build a Multi-Classifier for Hate-Speech and Offensive Language detection based on TensorFlow.

+##### See \train\"Feature Engeneering & Training & Evaluation.ipynb" for our notebook, which contains data, preprocessing, modelling and evaluation.

 #### Requirements
 Please install the following python-packages:
 ```